 Failure to follow the School of Environment, Education & Development's procedure for ethical approval may leave you in breach of the University's Code of Good Research Conduct.
 It may leave you and the University open to legal action without the protection of an insurance policy and is likely to result in disciplinary action.

 Section 6: Appendices

-Appendix 1 - Geography Marking Criteria
+Appendix 1 - Manchester Institute of Education Marking Criteria